product_id = 4804569104433variant_id = template_name =

 As soon as your sample has been analysed, you will receive a notification via the my cerascreen®-App or your user account on our website for your test result.
 You can view your results on your smartphone, tablet, or computer; you can also print it out.

-Frequently Asked Questions about Metabolism and the DNA Metabolism Test
+Frequently asked questions about DNA Vitamin Metabolism Test

 Why test the vitamin metabolism and nutrient requirements?